These are the latest marketing automation stats for this year.

 Marketing automation tools make it easy to automate some parts of our work.

 There are social media scheduling apps to schedule your post for several platforms.
 We have email marketing automation tools to launch your drip email campaign.
-Sales funnel tools to build funnels, automate your lead generation and nurturing process.
+Sales funnel tools to build funnels, and automate your lead generation and nurturing process.

 Does this sound too good to be true?